greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_RESOURCE_GROUP.html.md

 :   If you alter the `CPU_RATE_LIMIT` of a resource group in which you previously configured a `CPUSET`, `CPUSET` is deactivated, the reserved CPU cores are returned to Greenplum Database, and `CPUSET` is set to -1.

-CPUSET tuple
+CPUSET <coordinator_cores>;<segment_cores>
-:   The CPU cores to reserve for this resource group.
-The CPU cores that you specify in tuple must be available in the system and cannot overlap with any CPU cores that you specify for other resource groups.
+:   The CPU cores to reserve for this resource group on the coordinator host and segment hosts.
+The CPU cores that you specify in must be available in the system and cannot overlap with any CPU cores that you specify for other resource groups.

-:   tuple is a comma-separated list of single core numbers or core intervals.
-You must enclose tuple in single quotes, for example, '1,3-4'.
+:   Specify cores as a comma-separated list of single core numbers or core intervals.
+Define the coordinator host cores first, followed by segment host cores, and separate the two with a semicolon.
+You must enclose the full core configuration in single quotes.
+For example, '1;1,3-4' configures core 1 for the coordinator host, and cores 1, 3, and 4 for the segment hosts.

 :   If you alter the `CPUSET` value of a resource group for which you previously configured a `CPU_RATE_LIMIT`, `CPU_RATE_LIMIT` is deactivated, the reserved CPU resources are returned to Greenplum Database, and `CPU_RATE_LIMIT` is set to -1.